SlashAcorn/SlashAcorn/README.md

 ## Currently Working On
+- I am working on turning my base linux from scratch installation into a useable system

-Nothing!
-I am not currently working on anything meaningful but would be more than happy to contribute to any project.
+I am more than happy to contribute to any other projects that interest me.

 ## Contact
 **Email** - nhe [at] air [dot] net.au